-Each client relationship begins with a first-year experience during which the financial plan is created and implemented.
-We establish a rhythm of meetings and communication that fits your needs.
+Our client relationships begins with a first-year experience during which the financial plan is created and implemented.
+We establish a rhythm of meetings and communication that fits each client’s needs.
 Regardless of our in-person meeting or phone call rhythm, an educational component is included in all that we do.
-We want you to understand how our philosophies around investing and financial planning are put to work year after year for your benefit.
+We want clients to understand how our philosophies around investing and financial planning are put to work year after year for their benefit.

-As a client, you can access a Wealth Management website tailored for you.
-You can view your financial plan, important documents, and planning tools to help you understand the impact of financial decisions.
-To monitor your performance, you can also access a personal portfolio website.
-It tracks your progress and monitors critical information about your investments.
+Each client is given access to a Wealth Management website tailored to them.
+They can view their financial plan, important documents, and planning tools to help them understand the impact of future financial decisions.
+Clients are also provided access to a personal portfolio site that both tracks their progress and monitors critical information about their investments.

 How do you integrate financial planning into our relationship?

-Morton Brown Family Wealth puts the financial planning process at the forefront of our client relationships.
+Morton Brown Family Wealth is designed to put the financial planning process at the forefront of our client relationships.
 Our relationships are about more than just investing.
 They are about the optimal uses of wealth at each stage of life.
 These are the core tenets of our planning philosophy:

 - Awareness: The knowledge of all that is unique to a family and its wealth

 - Flexibility: The ability to adapt as life changes

 - Confidence: The development of understanding and trust in the plan